lcnnri/ct_dsge/index.md

 - [Code Files](matlab/)

 ## About
 This repository is maintained by Luca Neri and Juan Carlos Parra-Alvarez.
-Feel free to submit issues or contact me for any questions.
+Feel free to submit issues or contact us for any questions.